 Benefits: This project type restores important habitat that is high and dry enough to support native trees and plants.
-Ridges can provide storm surge protection to nearby communities and help prevent saltwater intrusion into freshwater wetlands.
-These forests also provide a unique habitat and are important stopover spots for migratory
+Ridges can provide storm surge birds.

 Limitations: The construction of this project type is limited to the sites of historic ridges.